qcf-568/OSTF/README.md

 ```
 ---
 ### Texture Jitter train data preparation
-1. Download and "tar -xvf" the [pretrain.tar](https://pan.baidu.com/s/1d2K9nN4XzxhAbLI-iQPJvg?pwd=OSTF) in this dir.
+1. Download and "tar -xvf" the [pretrain.tar](https://pan.baidu.com/s/1d2K9nN4XzxhAbLI-iQPJvg?pwd=OSTF) or [pretrain.tar](https://www.modelscope.cn/models/DanceText/DAF/file/view/master/pretrain.tar) in this dir.
 After "tar -xvf", you will get a new dir named "pretrain" with 7 sub-dirs (ArT, ICDAR2013, ICDAR2015, ICDAR2017-MLT, LSVT, ReCTS, TextOCR).
 There will be a "train.pk" and a "msk" dir in each dir.
 2. Download the dataset ***training set images*** from [ArT](https://rrc.cvc.uab.es/?ch=14&com=introduction), [ICDAR2013 (Task 2.4: End to End (2015 edition))](https://rrc.cvc.uab.es/?ch=2&com=introduction), [ICDAR2015](https://rrc.cvc.uab.es/?ch=4&com=introduction), [ICDAR2017-MLT](https://rrc.cvc.uab.es/?ch=8&com=introduction), [LSVT (train_full_images_0/1.tar.gz 4.1G)](https://rrc.cvc.uab.es/?ch=16&com=introduction), [ReCTS](https://rrc.cvc.uab.es/?ch=12&com=introduction), [TextOCR](https://textvqa.org/textocr/dataset/).
 3. Rename the 7 downloaded image dirs into an "img" dir under the 7 sub-dirs.
 For example, "mv [Your downloaded ArT train images] pretrain/ArT/img" and "mv [Your downloaded ReCTS train images] pretrain/ReCTS/img".
 4. Make a new dir named "revjpegs" in this main dir, and make "pretrain" dir and sub-dirs to make sure that the dir "revjpegs" has the same sub-dir structure as the "pretrain" dir.
 For example, it should has the dirs "revjpegs/pretrain/ArT/img" and "revjpegs/pretrain/ReCTS/img", etc, corresponding to "pretrain/ArT/img" and "pretrain/ReCTS/img" respectively.